-Students in the sheltered Language Arts program are currently receiving English Language Development services or have recently exited ELD and need additional support.
+Students in the Sheltered Language Arts program are currently receiving English Language Development services or have recently exited ELD and need additional support.
 Classes are based on the Language Arts standards and utilize sheltered techniques and language acquisition strategies to assist ELD students in Language Arts classes.
 Student placement is based on proficiency, and grade level.

-12th Reading Work Sample
+Language Arts Work Sample

-Prerequisite: Student not meeting Essential Skills in Reading
+Prerequisite: Senior students not meeting Essential Skills in Reading and/or Writing